Austria national football team: Rivalry

 Although the match-up between Austria and Hungary is the second most-played international match in football (only Argentina and Uruguay, another two neighboring countries, have met each other in more matches), Germany has been Austria's arch-rival since the Second World War.

 Kits and crest

 The national team's home kit has traditionally been a white shirt, black shorts, and white socks.
-The colours are derived from the 19th-century flag of the North German State of Prussia and are identical to that of Germany.
+The colours are derived from the Teutonic Order.
 Their traditional away kit is the flag color: red shirt, white shorts, and red socks.
 In 2004, Hans Krankl, Austria’s coach and legendary former striker, made the decision to switch the kits around so that red was first choice.
 This was so that the kit would match the Austrian flag (red-white-red) and also distinguish them from their neighbours.
 The away shirt colour has changed several times since then.
 The rotation starts with an all-white uniform, then black uniforms with light blue shorts and socks, and then all black.